 Dating to the time of dinosaurs, sago palm (Cycas revoluta) often is called a living fossil.
-Although it is not a palm, it shares similar climactic requirements with palms and can be damaged easily by frost and freezing weather when grown on the margins of its hardiness zones.
-Care of a frost-damaged plant is relatively straightforward, and further preventive measures may help stave off damage during subsequent cold weather.
+Although it is not a palm, it shares similar climactic requirements with palms and can be damaged easily by frost and freezing weather when grown on the margins of its hardiness zones, advises Texas A&M System AgriLife Extension.
+Care of a frost-damaged plant is relatively straightforward, and preventive measures may help stave off sago palm freeze damage during subsequent cold weather.

 Care After a Freeze

-A cold-damaged sago palm has yellowing or black mottling along leaf blades.
+A cold-damaged sago palm has yellowing or black mottling along the leaf blades, advises the University of Florida IFAS Extension.
 Once frozen or frosted, a leaf is permanently disfigured or lost and does not recover.
 A very hard freeze can damage the trunk, killing the entire plant.

 Experts disagree whether cold-damaged sago palm leaves should be removed immediately or allowed to stay on the plant for a short time.
 Experts in favor of immediate removal state the damaged leaves draw resources necessary for the rest of the plant to survive, notes Walter Reeves.